 There is a new JAMA article out that is very telling: “Medical Conspiracy Theories and Health Behaviors in the United States.”
 It is a must read article for anyone who wonders why the public does not seem to advocate for themselves when it comes to their medical care in the US.
 The first theory studied in the article states that the FDA is purposely preventing the public from getting natural cures for cancer and other diseases because of pressures from drug companies.Thirty seven percent of those surveyed were believers in this theory.

 The article went on to list the top six beliefs (see table), including the hotly debated topic seen frequently about vaccines.
-Twenty percent believed that doctors government want to continue to vaccinate children even though they know it causes autism.
+Twenty percent believed that doctors and the government want to continue to vaccinate children even though they know it causes autism.
 Even for pessimists like me this was a hard pill to swallow.
-But that old phrase, “Just because you’re paranoid does not mean that you’re crazy,”came to mind.
+But that old phrase, “Just because you’re paranoid does not mean that you’re crazy,” came to mind.
 I don’t think any amount of “medical education” would convince these people otherwise.
 Simply because the fundamental flaw in their thinking is based on trust, not on logic.
-And it does not take a genius to realize that there are all kinds of reasons not to trust medical care these days.
+And, it does not take a genius to realize that there are all kinds of reasons not to trust medical care these days.

 Drug companies may be hardest hit for public mistrust.
 After all, we do ask patients to put the pills in their mouth and swallow.
 Since most patients aren’t medically trained, they have to be able to trust that what they are swallowing is actually doing more good than harm.
 One can look only as far as a pharmaceutical commercial to see a litany of risks that terrify most consumers.
 Most people are not educated enough to understand, but clearly people are perceptive enough to realize that these drugs are being marketed to them and big profits are to be made.